 This study is recruiting patients from two Parisian clinical establishments of the “Assistance Publique – Hôpitaux de Paris” (APHP):

-For patients seen at the Cognitive Neurology Centre at Fernand Widal Hospital, a sub-study called CIRCAME-EYE will also be proposed.
-It consists of an examination of the retina in the form of photographs of the eye including a refractometry measurement, a fundus photo, and an OCT/OCT-A (optical coherence tomography/angiography).
+The first, called CIRCAME-EYE, consists of an examination of the retina in the form of photographs of the eye including a refractometry measurement, a fundus photo, and an OCT/OCT-A (optical coherence tomography/angiography).
 None of these measurements required the administration of eye drops.
 The aim of the CIRCAME-EYE sub-study is to examine whether microvascular dysfunction and the level of degeneration in the eye could be a marker of neurocognitive health.